wso2/docs-choreo-dev/en/docs/develop-components/develop-services/develop-a-tcp-service.md

 ## Step 2: Configure the service port with endpoints

 Let's run the TCP server Service component on port 5050.
 To securely expose the service through Choreo, you must provide the port and other required information to Choreo.
 In Choreo, you can expose your services with endpoints.
-You can read more about endpoints in our [endpoint documentation](https://wso2.com/choreo/docs/develop-components/develop-services/develop-a-service/#configure-endpoints).
+You can read more about endpoints in [Configure Endpoints](https://wso2.com/choreo/docs/develop-components/develop-services/develop-a-service/#configure-endpoints).

 Choreo looks for an `endpoints.yaml` file inside the `.choreo` directory to configure the endpoint details of a containerized component.
 Place the `.choreo` directory at the root of the Docker build context path.

-In our gRPC server sample, the `endpoints.yaml` file is at `go/tcp-service/.choreo/endpoints.yaml`.
+In our TCP server sample, the `endpoints.yaml` file is at `go/tcp-service/.choreo/endpoints.yaml`.
 Our build context path is `go/tcp-service`.

 ## Step 3: Build and deploy